 - Travel with others with whom you are comfortable when possible, or call Campus Police for a Security Escort if needed.

 - Let others know where you are going, especially if you might be there alone.

-- If you are uncomfortable, go to where there are other people.
+- If you are uncomfortable, go to a location where there are other people.

 - Headphones can eliminate your ability to be aware of your surroundings.